jkomoros/adjacency-map/README.md

 };
 ```

+If the ValueDefinition evalutes to more than one number, only the first will be used for the final value of that node's property in that scenario--an implicit `combine` of type `first`.

 ## Tags

 Diagrams also have a notion of `tags`.
 Tags are an enumerated set of binary tags.
 For example, in a diagram these might represent independent features that are represented in a product at each node.